-Sometimes you or your prescriber may ask for a medical exception to get health care services for drugs not covered or for brand-name, specialty or biosimilar prescription drugs or for which health care services are denied through preauthorization or step therapy.
-You or your prescriber can contact us.
+Sometimes you or your provider may ask for a medical exception for prescription drugs that are not covered or for which coverage was denied.
+You, someone who represents you or your provider can contact us.
 You will need to provide us with the required clinical documentation.
-We will make a coverage determination within 72 hours after we receive your request and any information and will tell you and your prescriber of our decision.
-Any exception granted is based upon an individual, case by case decision, and will not apply to other members.
-If approved by us, you will receive the preferred or non-preferred drug benefit level and the exception will apply for the entire time of the prescription.
+Any exception granted is based upon an individual and is a case by case decision that will not apply to other covered persons.